Lucenx9/FluxMonitorQT/README.md

 **FluxMonitorQT** is a modern, high-performance network connection monitor built with **Rust** and **Qt5**.
 It provides real-time visibility into active network connections, process associations, and bandwidth usage with a sleek, native interface.

 > [!NOTE]
-> **Beta Release**: This is an initial version (v0.1.0) developed with the assistance of Large Language Models (LLMs).
+> **Alpha Release**: This is an initial version (v0.1.0) developed with the assistance of Large Language Models (LLMs).
 While functional, it may contain bugs or edge cases.
 Feedback and contributions are welcome!

 ![FluxMonitorQT Screenshot](screenshot.png)